Intika-Pidgin/Skypeweb-Pidgin-Auto-Reconnect-Patch/README.md

 # Skypeweb_pidgin_plugin_reconnect_automatically_patch

 This patched version (v1.2.2) is intended to fix the network issue where skype does not reconnect automatically...
-This is a workaround !
+This is a workaround not a fix by any mean !

 How to reproduce the bug : connect to skype, cut the internet (without disconnecting the lan network)